autonity/docs.autonity.org/content/docs/reference/api/aut/op-prot/_index.md

 -->
 ###  setOperatorAccount

-Sets a new governance account address as the value of the `operatorAccount` protocol parameter.
+Sets a new governance account address as the value of the `operatorAccount` protocol parameter for the Autonity Protocol Contract and Autonity Oracle Contract.

 #### Parameters